smith-chem-wisc/MetaMorpheus/README.md

 5. As the third task completes, open the results.txt files for the first and third tasks.
 Observe the increase in the number of confident PSMs identified due to calibration.

 6. As the fifth task completes, open the results.txt files for the third and fifth tasks.
-Observe the increase in the number of confident PSMs identified due to an addition of new PTMs identified.
+Observe the increase in the number of confident PSMs identified due to an addition of new plausible PTMs.

 ## System Requirements